sebastiancarlos/yas-qwin/README.md

   -h, --help             Run with any command
 ```

-Or run it in your database.
+Or run it in your database directly.

 `yas-qwin -d your_database.db -c print-indexes --run`

 **Note:** You don't need to pass a database file if there's a single `*.db`
 file in your current directory.

+*(Careful Icarus, do not fly close to the sun without sanitizing inputs)*

 ## Commandments